Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 **Hit - Millenia Animations - Part 1**

 - While it's top quality, I felt it didn't fit the style of the game.

+**Power Armor Audio Reworked**

+- Replaced by Titans of the New West 2.0

 ---